autowarefoundation/autoware_msgs/autoware_vehicle_msgs/README.md

 | `"vgr"`                    | Steering wheel angle, derived from the tire angle via a velocity-dependent gear ratio     | radians         |
 | `"steer_map"`              | Vehicle-specific actuation signal (for example an EPS voltage), produced from a steer map | vehicle-defined |

 For all three fields, the canonical contract is _whatever the vehicle's actuation maps and parameters define_.
-The values above are conventions used by the reference `autoware_raw_vehicle_cmd_converter`; a different vehicle interface (CARLA, AWSIM, a real CAN driver) is free to use a different convention.
+A different vehicle interface (CARLA, AWSIM, a real CAN driver) can use different ranges or scaling.

 ### ActuationCommandStamped.msg